 Final Trial Preparation + Trial

 The weeks before trial involve the final decisions regarding the order and presentation of evidence.
 We also spend significant time and energy determining a juror profile.
 In developing this profile, we look for common backgrounds and characteristics of jurors that will be favorable and unfavorable to our case.
 We will also finalize the order and presentation plan for all of the evidence.
 This methodical approach allows for a seamless, persuasive presentation of evidence at the trial.
 Trials usually last 1-2 weeks for most cases.
 Exactly when a case gets tried depends on the judge and the court.
-For most cases, the trial will occur by 9 months to 15 months after the lawsuit is filed.
+For most cases, the trial will occur 15 to 24 months after the lawsuit is filed.

 Todd was very compassionate, understanding, and worked diligently to assist me with my case.
 I would highly recommend him.Amy